bagginsgauss/ultimate-meme-repo/README.md

                 memes related to history, politics, geography, etc.
     + programming:
                 memes that only programmers will understand.
+    + tv-shows:
+                memes that make reference to movies, books or tv shows.
+    + math:
+                math memes.
     + other:
                 if the meme don't fit in any other category, it comes here.
     ```